 Chye Hsern is trying to point out that from 1994 to 2018, your average return would have been 7.2% if you’d bought all stocks.
 And if you just took out the top 10% performance, your returns dropped to about 3%.
 If you took out the top 25, you were down to negative 5.
 So what that tells us is in any given year, it’s actually in the top 10 to 25% of companies in an index that actually contributes to positive performance.
 Actually, 75% of stocks might not do that well.
 Might not move up or down.

-Bad news is academics have not found a systematic way to be able to pick who those winners and losers are every year.
+The bad news is academics have not found a systematic way to be able to pick who those winners and losers are every years.
 And this is the idea behind active management is that active portfolio managers are going to pick who they think the top 10% are at any given year.
 They might get it right one or two years in a row.
-But evidence is very strong over the last 20 – 30 years that actually no active manager has been able to do this over 10 – 15 year period.
+But the evidence is very strong over the last 20 – 30 years that actually no active manager has been able to do this over 10 – 15 year period.

 Good news is you don’t need to try and monitor the markets and work out whether you think Zoom’s gonna do well or not.
 You just need to buy all the stocks and just get the portfolio return over a long period of time.
 And that is why you really need to be diversified.

 Now, I’ve talked about the bond funds earlier that we’re seeing some prospects and clients be in.
 It’s the same on the equity front.
 We’re seeing people come to us, asking us to review their portfolios.
 And some of the funds that they’re in have only got 40 – 50 stocks in them.
 And if you pick the 40 or 50 stocks that do not do well in any given year then this is when you start to see your portfolio returns be much worse than the general market and be much slower to recover when we see hopefully when we get past this coronavirus and we get past the economic impact.